rotki/rotki/docs/usage_guide.rst

 rotki will pull all your trade history from the exchanges whenever it needs it.
 But most of us have probably also done some OTC trades or taxable events at some point.
 Such events could even just be mining tokens, depending on your jurisdiction, participating in an ICO or getting paid in crypto.

-On the left sidebar click on History and then the Trade button from the dropdown menu.
+On the left sidebar click on History and then the Trades button from the dropdown menu.
 This will take you to the Trades page.
-Clicking on the ``+`` symbol will open a menu like the following.
+Clicking on the ``+`` button will open a menu like the following.

 .. image:: images/external_trade.png
    :alt: Add an external trade